Does My Building Need an Oregon BPS Energy Audit?

 The Primary Requirement: Building Size

-If your building is smaller than 35,000 square feet, you are not required to comply with the Oregon BPS.
+If your building is smaller than 35,000 square feet, you are not required to comply with Oregon BPS.
 However, it’s important to verify this determination carefully.
 For properties near the threshold—say, a building that is 33,000 or 36,000 square feet—accurate square footage documentation is critical.
-If you’re uncertain about your building’s exact size, review architectural plans or request official documentation from the county assessor’s office.
+Overestimating square footage leads to unnecessary compliance costs; underestimating and missing compliance deadlines leads to potential penalties of $1,000/day.

 Geographic Requirement: Are You in Oregon?

 The BPS applies exclusively to buildings located within Oregon state boundaries.
-If your building is in Washington, California, or Idaho, the Oregon BPS does not apply, regardless of building size.
+If your building is in Washington, California, Idaho, or any other state, the Oregon BPS does not apply, regardless of building size.
 However, if you own properties across multiple states, ensure you understand which ones fall under Oregon’s jurisdiction.
-Conversely, if you own or manage a property in Oregon, geographic location within the state is not a limiting factor—all Oregon properties meeting the size threshold must comply.

 Building Types Covered by BPS